 $grabzIt->SetCookie('PHPSESSID', 'example.com', $sessionValue);

+This example assumes that the PHP session cookie is named PHPSESSID.
 Of course this is a complicated subject and so might be difficult to implement.
 Therefore you could attempt to debug any cookie issues, by signing into the target website and use the browsers built in developer tools, to do this in the Chrome browser just press F12.
-Then identify the websites session cookie and add name, domain and value to GrabzIt by using the custom cookies page, it is a good idea to use a expiration date a long time in the future to ensure the session cookie is not deleted.
+Then identify the websites session cookie and add name, domain and value of this cookie to GrabzIt by using the custom cookies page, it is a good idea to use a expiration date a long time in the future to ensure the session cookie is not deleted.

 This login method will only work if the web page you want to capture is the web page directly after the login screen or if the website provides a redirect URL that the browser will follow after login is complete.

 Some web pages use basic authentication were the browser asks the user to authenticate themselves before displaying the page.
 GrabzIt enables you to screenshot these web pages by specifying your basic authentication credentials.